zspatter/network-simulation/README.md

 All of the above is deterministic under a single seeded `random.Random` per trial: the same seed reproduces the same network, arrivals, matches, and deaths, which is what lets the benchmark attribute differences in outcome to the *strategy* rather than to noise.

 ### <ins>Simulator</ins>
 The `Simulator` (`execute/simulator.py`) is designed to create an interactive experience that can be executed through any console.
-The simulator does this by harnessing the functionality of the `GraphBuilder`, `PatientGenerator`, `OrganGenerator`, and `network_simulator.allocation` classes, including choosing which allocation strategy to use.
+The simulator does this by harnessing the functionality of the `GraphBuilder`, `PatientGenerator`, `OrganGenerator`, and `organflow.allocation` classes, including choosing which allocation strategy to use.
 This allows users to choose the number of nodes in the network, number of patients on the wait list, and number of bodies to harvest organs from all on the fly.

 ## Scripts